 Cab fare to the Strip hotels varies depending on traffic, route taken and which terminal you're departing from (T3 departures cost a few dollars more than T1), but in general, plan on $20-$25 to Tropicana Avenue (Mandalay Bay, Luxor Hotel and Casino, MGM Grand, Excalibur, the Tropicana and New York-New York); $22-$30 between Flamingo Road and Sahara Avenue (Bellagio, The Cosmopolitan, CityCenter, Caesars Palace, The Mirage, The Palazzo, Encore Las Vegas, the Venetian, the Stratosphere); and $35 and up to the downtown area.
 Signs posted at all airport taxi stands provide estimated fares and trip times to individual hotels.

-The airport's primary, ground transportation contractor is Airline Shuttle Corp., which has booths outside both T1 and T3.
-One-way, shared shuttle transportation to Strip hotels is $9 per person; $10 to reach downtown properties.
-The company also offers private transportation via town cars, SUVs and limos starting at $80.
+The airport’s shared shuttle service, provided by Bell Trans, offers round-trip service to and from Strip hotels and downtown properties for $30 per person.
+Bell Trans as well as AWG Ambassador and Kaptyn also offer private transportation via town cars, SUVs and limos starting at $90.
 Reservations for shuttles are not necessary.
-But if you're interested in a private luxury ride, it's wise to book in advance; phone (702) 444-1234.
+But if you’re interested in a private luxury ride, it’s wise to book in advance; phone (702) 740-3434 (AWG Ambassador), (702) 739-7990 (Bell Trans) or (800) 990-0417 (Kaptyn).

 Hertz offers discounts to AAA members; phone (702) 262-7700 for the airport, (800) 654-3131 for the Strip.